usharesoft/appcenter-docs/admin/en/source/pages/config/email-notification.rst

 	* ``WebServiceErrorsMessage.tmpl`` (not used today)

 Marketplace notification emails:

+.. note:: These are only applicable if your Uforge AppCenter is connected to a Marketplace.
+Otherwise, disregard.

 	* ``AppStoreNotificationNewComment.tmpl`` – email sent to the user watching the template where a new comment is added
 	* ``AppStoreNotificationTemplateNew.tmpl`` – email sent to the user watching the template where a new version of the current template is available